Benefits

 How to create a loyalty program

-• Decide on which kind of Loyalty Program you want to create.
-Have a look in the section about Loyalty Program types above.
+- Decide on which kind of Loyalty Program you want to create.
+Read more in the section about Loyalty

-• Decide how long a contract should be available as default.
-It may be several years, for instance for customer cards.
+- Decide how long a contract should be available as default.
+It may be several years, for instance for

 Then, call the createLoyaltyProgram endpoint: